Spyware Removal on Mac, iPhone, or iPad

 6. Add an extra layer of security to prevent future spyware infestations.

-A dedicated cyber security app for Apple products that scans files and apps in real time for spyware, such as Clario, can go a long way towards ensuring your iPhone, Mac, or iPad never get infected again.
+A dedicated cyber security app for Apple products that scans files and apps in real time for malware, such as Clario, can go a long way towards ensuring your Mac never gets infected again.